Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 {kotlin-runnable="true" id="suspension-points-example"}

 > All suspending functions in the `kotlinx.coroutines` library cooperate with cancellation because they use [`suspendCancellableCoroutine()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) internally, which checks for cancellation when the coroutine suspends.
-> On the other hand, custom suspending functions that use [`suspendCoroutine()`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.coroutines/suspend-coroutine.html) don't react to cancellation.
+> In contrast, custom suspending functions that use [`suspendCoroutine()`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.coroutines/suspend-coroutine.html) don't react to cancellation.
 >
 {style="tip"}